 1. Make a gift-giving budget and stick to it

 Here is a fact to help you keep things in perspective.
 The annual budget of the United Nations is $5.15 billion, which is only a third of last year’s Toys’R’Us revenue.
 Isn’t it time to get sane about holiday spending?
+Before you go shopping, make a budget.
+Write down the total amount you want to spend on gifts and then break it down by person.
+This can help you decide whether to get your mom that expensive pearl necklace or those less expensive pearl earrings (or maybe just write her a heartfelt card).

 2. Decorate on the cheap